-Which of these basketball players has the worst tattoos in the NBA?
-Cast your votes now!
+So which of these basketball players has the worst tattoos in the NBA?

-Reggie Miller was a great NBA player in his day and, luckily, NBA players wear jerseys.
-Miller either got a tattoo of bushes or a sun burst around his belly button and now that he isn't always wearing a tank, we get to see it.
-Regardless of what it is, it is not a good look for the all-time great.
+Reggie Miller was a great NBA player in his days.
+Miller either got a tattoo of bushes or a sunburst around his belly button - and now that he isn't always wearing a tank, we get to see it.